connectedcooking/opcua-dynamic-node-manager/README.md

 #### Dynamic vs. Real Node IDs

 A dynamic node ID is a core attribute of a dynamic node.
 It is a compound of a namespace index and a string pattern.
-The pattern is a base for a node ID identifier when resolved to a concrete browsable node ID.
-It contains zero or more placeholders closed in angle brackets `<>` to be replaces with concrete parameters.
+The pattern will be resolved to the node ID identifier of a concrete browsable node ID.
+It contains none or several placeholders enclosed in angle brackets `<>`, which are then replaced by concrete parameters.

 Dynamic and resolved node IDs are represented with the classes `DynNodeId` and `RealNodeId` respectively: